blahargh/slimtwigwrapper/README.md

 });

 $app->addMiddleware(function($callNext) {
-  $this->write('This middleware only does things before the content.
+  $this->write('This middleware only do stuff before the content.
 The call to "next" is done automatically if not envoked in this closure.');

   // Direct access to parameters passed in middleware callbacks by Slim:
   // $this->request